HMS Lizard (1757): Americas, 1759–1763

 On 12 September 1759, Lizards marines took part in a downstream assault on Quebec City ("Saunders' diversion," top right of map), while the main British force landed upstream at Anse-au-Foulon.

 Captain James Doake took command of Lizard in mid-October 1758, bringing Admiralty orders reassigning the vessel to North American waters in support of a planned invasion of Québec in 1759.
 The winter idled by as the invasion force was assembled, until on 17 February 1759 the Lizard departed Spithead for Halifax, Nova Scotia, accompanied by other Royal Navy vessels.
 On arrival in Nova Scotia, she joined the combined British fleet of 52 naval vessels and 140 transports, under the overall command of Vice-Admiral Charles Saunders.
-On 23 June the fleet passed L'Isle-aux-Coudres on the St Lawrence River, and three days later had anchored before the French stronghold of Quebec City.
+On 23 June the fleet passed L'Isle-aux-Coudres on the St Lawrence River, and three days later anchored before the French stronghold of Quebec City.
 There were few French vessels at Quebec City, and little useful work for frigates such as Lizard, though her sister vessel was able to bombard and destroy an artillery battery on the shoreline.
 Lizard remained below Quebec throughout July and August while other parts of Saunders' fleet reconnoitred and captured the river above the town.
-On 12 September Lizards marines were part of a landing below the town as a feint to distract from the real British landing by forces under General James Wolfe, on the Plains of Abraham upstream.
+On 12 September Lizards marines were part of a landing below the town as a feint to distract from the real British landing – conducted by forces under General James Wolfe upstream on the Plains of Abraham.
 Wolfe's assault was successful, and Quebec City was surrendered on 17 September.
 Lizard then returned to England with the majority of the fleet.